soyluisarrieta/shadcn-data-table/README.md

 - [x] Fixed header on scroll
 - [x] Data loading skeleton
 - [x] Tabs for different tables
-- [ ] Support for multiple languages
+- [x] Texts centralized in constants
 - [ ] Save and restore filters in LocalStorage
 - [ ] Basic calculations by columns
 - [ ] Integration with charts